 One important way the university is working to maximize the safety of our entire community is by limiting access to on-campus facilities to individuals who are in-compliance with safety requirements.
 The university will be performing Building Access checks at the entrances to buildings where in-person courses are being held.

-Students will not be allowed to enter University buildings where courses are taking place for the Fall 2020 semester if they have tested positive for COVID-19, if they have missed a mandatory test, or if they are currently awaiting a test result after notification of exposure.
+Students will not be allowed to enter University buildings where courses are taking place if they have tested positive for COVID-19, if they have missed a mandatory test, or if they are currently awaiting a test result after notification of exposure.

 All University employees working in campus facilities are also required to undergo mandatory COVID-19 testing.
-Instructors may not enter a building where a class for the Fall 2020 semester is taking place if they have tested positive for COVID-19, missed a mandatory test, or if they are currently awaiting a test result after notification of exposure.
+Instructors may not enter a building where a class is taking place if they have tested positive for COVID-19, missed a mandatory test, or if they are currently awaiting a test result after notification of exposure.

 COVID-19 Exposure Notification